toskumar/blog/apigee/RateLimit.md

 **Example 7 Conditional quota policy - (Assigning quota for each appname)**
 1. Create and deploy a standard reverse proxy type
-1. Add a Quota type policy and set the Allow/Class ref
+1. Add a Quota type policy to the proxy request preFlow and set the Allow/Class ref
 1. Set Allow partner count and public count
-1. Test the URL in browser or any rest client
+1. Test the URL in browser or any REST client
 1. scenario 1 - http://demo-test.apigee.net/example7?appname=partner
 1. scenario 1 - http://demo-test.apigee.net/example7?appname=public